BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

 <hr/>

 <p>
-As a kid listening to National Public Radio (NPR), I thought shows like "This American Life" were "warming up" with stories like ones about someone setting up a small indie theater in a mostly-deteriorated small rural American town, so as to resist the seemingly inevitable decline of said precious small town.
+As a kid listening to National Public Radio (NPR), I thought shows like "This American Life" were "warming up" with stories like ones about someone setting up a small indie theater in a mostly-deteriorated small rural American town, so as to resist the seemingly inevitable decline of said town.
 </p>

 <p>
 I assumed that after the warm-ups, they'd tackle the "big picture" items.
-They were just working their way towards it.
+They were just working their way around towards it.
 The big picture items, some of which I knew about then and some of which I learned about later, would include:
 <ul>
     <li>Retroviral vector-based gene therapy</li>